JuliaNocera/Aro/_PRESS-RELEASE.md

-# Arrow #
+# Aro #

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  Arrow
+  Aro

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  Arrow will point to where you need to go and take you there.
+  Aro points to where you need to go and takes you there.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.